Aniruddha-19/FrozenLakeDQN/README.md

 ### Project Status
 This project is an ongoing effort.
 The goal is to incorporate randomness in map layout and slipperiness to increase complexity and evaluate the performance of a deep Q-learning approach.

+Currently, the map is static.
+The layout of holes and the goal is not changed throughout training or testing.
+After training for about 6 hours, the model achieved around 80% accuracy.

+### Future Goals
+- Deal with truncations by forcing model to train with a smaller step size
+- Include randomness
+- Include slipperiness (non-deterministic action outcome)